arvidjohansen/linux-cheat-sheet/README.md

 Options -Indexes
 ```

-But first you have to enable it by adding the following to your vhost conf:
+But first you have to enable it by adding the following to your vhost conf (inside virtualhost definition):
 ```sh
 <Directory /var/www/html-templates>
     Options Indexes FollowSymLinks